-Gyokuro tea leaves are kept out of the sun for two weeks prior to harvesting.
-This process causes the levels of Theanine and alkaloid caffeine to increase, bringing a sweeter flavor to the beverage.
+Gyokuro tea leaves are kept out of the sun for two weeks before harvesting.
+This process causes Theanine and alkaloid caffeine levels to increase, bringing a sweeter flavor to the beverage.

 Kabusecha tea is a midway tea between Sencha and Gyokuro.
 After the leaves bud on this particular type of tea, it is shaded for about one week.

-This shading limits the sunlight that reaches the leaves and causes it to retain more L-theanine and reduce catechins.
+This shading limits the sunlight that reaches the leaves and causes them to retain more L-theanine and reduce catechins.
 This process results in a tea that is rich and savory in flavor.

-Matcha tea is a powdered form of the beverage, whose plants are shaded three weeks prior to harvesting.
-Matcha is commonly used to flavor mocha and soba noodles as well as confections like green tea ice cream.
+Matcha tea is a powdered beverage whose plants are shaded three weeks before harvesting.
+Matcha is commonly used to flavor mocha and soba noodles and confections like green tea ice cream.

-Matcha green tea is stone ground into a fine powder and when consumed, the user drinks the liquid beverage as well as the entire leaf.
+Matcha green tea is stone-ground into a fine powder, and when consumed, the user drinks the liquid beverage and the entire leaf.

-Tencha tea is basically tea leaves that are used for Matcha before they are stone ground into fine powder.
+Tencha tea is tea leaves that are used for Matcha before they are stone-ground into a fine powder.

 This particular type of Japanese green tea is brewed in the same manner as Gyokuro tea and produces a unique and elegant flavoring.
-Tencha bushes are covered in order to shade them from sunlight longer than twenty days and after steaming, the leaves are dried.
+Tencha bushes are covered to shade them from sunlight longer than twenty days, and after steaming, the leaves are dried.

-Genmaicha tea is basically green tea that is combined with roasted brown rice.
-Some refer to this type of tea as “popcorn tea” because some of the grains of rice pop during the roasting process.
+Genmaicha tea is a green tea that is combined with roasted brown rice.
+Some refer to this type of tea as “popcorn tea” because of some rice pop grains during the roasting process.
 Tea steeped from Genmaicha is a light yellow color and has low caffeine content.

-Hojicha tea is unlike other Japanese teas in the manner of which it is prepared.
+Hojicha tea is unlike other Japanese teas in the manner in which it is prepared.
 Instead of being steamed, Hojicha is roasted over charcoal in a porcelain pot.

 During the roasting process, the tea loses catechins and is less astringent than other teas.
-This particular type of tea sublimates the caffeine content, making it less bitter and more suitable for all drinkers of tea.
+This type of tea sublimates the caffeine content, making it less bitter and more suitable for all tea drinkers.

 Shincha tea is referred to as “new tea” in that it is the first month’s harvest of Sencha.
-This is the first tea of the season and is only available for a limited time of the season, usually from late April through May.
+This is the first tea of the season and is only available for a limited time, usually from late April through May.
 This is a popular tea in Japan and is lauded for its high content of vitamins.

 Ichibancha, Nibancha, Sanbancha and Yonbancha

-Ichibanca, Nibancha and Sanbancha all refer to teas that are picked in a certain order.
+Ichibanca, Nibancha, and Sanbancha all refer to teas that are picked in a specific order.

-The first flush of tea (Ichibancha) is full of nutrients after winter of hibernation.
-This makes for the best type of tea and is a good source of L-theanine, which creates a sweetness in the tea.
+The first flush of tea (Ichibancha) is full of nutrients after the winter of hibernation.
+This makes for the best tea type and is an excellent L-theanine source, which creates a sweetness in the tea.

-After the first flush, new buds form again with new leaves to be picked in a second harvest of the season.
+After the first flush, new buds form again with fresh leaves to be picked in a second harvest season.